BaseMax/PredictionWikipediaMathematicsVisitsResearch/README.md

 Number of Daily Visits of Wikipedia Mathematics Topics using Graph-based Convolutional Neural Network as a Robust Machine Learning Model

+#### Abstract

+Spatiotemporal  signal processing is one of the complex and hot topics especially in web mining like web traffics analysis.
+The web pages and their links are a graph and their visits or content can be a signal.
+The PyTorch Geometric Temporal is introduced for spatiotemporal  signal mining.
+This study analyze Wikipedia mathematics pages using PyTorch Geometric Temporal library to improve their visits prediction during the time using grid search for parameter adjustment.
+The results show 1.15% relative improvement for GConvGRU algorithm versus basic related work which published the library.

+**Keywords**— Web Mining; Traffic Prediction; Graph Convolutional Network (GCN).

 ## Benchmark

 | # | lags | train ratio | k  | linear digit | node features | filters |  lr  | epoch |  time  |  error  |